 Nursing jobs are in high demand throughout the country and will continue to be for the next several years.
-According to the BLS’ Occupational Employment Statistics for RNs, demand is projected to grow 15% over the next 10 years due to the rise in chronic diseases like diabetes, longer life expectancies, and a significant portion of the workforce aging into retirement.
+According to the BLS’ Occupational Employment Statistics for RNs, demand is projected to grow 5.6% through 2032 due to the rise in chronic diseases like diabetes, longer life expectancies, and a significant portion of the workforce aging into retirement.

 How Travel Nurse Salaries Compare to Per Diem Nursing

-Per diem nursing assignments are typically much shorter term than travel nurse postings, which have a duration of at least 4 weeks.
+Per diem nursing assignments are typically much shorter than travel nurse postings, which usually are for at least four weeks.
 These assignments allow for even greater flexibility, offering nurses complete control over their preferred hours and shifts.

 While there’s no conclusive data on pay for per diem nurses, the hourly rates tend to exceed those of travel nurses and nurses in permanent roles.
-However, the freedom and higher pay come with more instability.
-While travel nurses can count on their assignments lasting the full duration listed in their contract, per diem nurses’ terms may be cut short or canceled without notice if for any reason their staffing needs change.
+However, the freedom and higher pay can come with more instability.
+While travel nurses can count on their assignments lasting the full duration listed in their contract, per diem nurses’ terms may be cut short or canceled without notice if staffing needs change.

 International travel nursing provides the opportunity to explore locations all over the world.
 These assignments are typically at least a year long, and may have some prerequisites, such as knowledge of the local language and obtaining a visa in the host country.

 However, if you’re looking to earn a lot of money, international travel nursing is likely not for you.
 Most countries pay significantly less than what you’ll find for travel nursing jobs across the United States, though you may find higher rates for roles in some small European countries such as Luxembourg.
 Additionally, some locations, such as the Middle East, have lower costs for everyday expenses like taxes and housing.
 So even though your salary might be smaller, it will go a lot further.

 How to Boost Your Travel Nurse Salary

-Travel nurses who are open to jobs in a wide range of locations tend to generate the most income.
+Travel nurses who are open to jobs in a wide range of locations tend to earn the most.
 Many agencies incentivize less desirable postings with generous bonuses, either upon signing on or upon completion.
 Rapid-response postings also tend to have higher wages, since they require the nurse to report within a matter of days to their new location and hit the ground running.

 Nurses who hold certifications to work in specialty fields also enjoy more competitive wages because these positions are harder to fill.
-Such fields with high demand include cardio catheterization, oncology, anesthesia, and neonatal and pediatric intensive care.
+Fields with high demand include cardio catheterization, oncology, anesthesia, and neonatal and pediatric intensive care.
 Added certifications and experience will not only help you boost your salary, but also serve as a good way to ensure you’re prepared for the demands of travel nursing.